vmware/container-service-extension/docs/NFS_STATIC_PV.md

 An NFS volume allows an existing NFS (Network File System) share to be mounted into one or more pods.
 When the pod(s) are removed, the contents of the NFS volume are preserved and the volume is merely unmounted.
-This means that an NFS volume can be pre-populated with data, and that data can be “handed off” between pods.
+This means that an NFS volume can be pre-populated with data, and that data can be "handed off" between pods.
 NFS can be mounted by multiple writers simultaneously.

 To use NFS volumes we need to have our own NFS server running with the shares exported.
 CSE provides commands to add pre-configured NFS server(s) to any given cluster.
 The following diagram shows the implementation architecture.

 ![cse-nfs](img/cse-nfs.png)